pathminder/pathminder.github.io/_classes/monk.md

       15: 2d6
       20: 2d8
     text: |
       At 1st level, the monk of the silver fist becomes an expert in wielding gauntlets.
 He gains Improved Unarmed Strike and Weapon Focus (gauntlet) as bonus feats, even if he does not meet their prerequisites.
 A monk of the silver fist deals more damage with his gauntlet attacks than a normal person would, as shown below.
-For the purposes of the monk of the silver fist’s abilities and feats, a gauntlet is any weapon worn over the hands or fingers to aid in punching, including brass knuckles, normal gauntlets, rope gauntlets, and spiked gauntlets.
+For the purposes of the monk of the silver fist's abilities and feats, a gauntlet is any weapon worn over the hands or fingers to aid in punching, including brass knuckles, normal gauntlets, rope gauntlets, and spiked gauntlets.

       - *1st--4th:* small---1d4; medium---1d6; large---1d8.
       - *5th--9th:* small---1d6; medium---1d8; large---2d6.